l0uisgrange/manifesto/README.md

 # Manifesto for Typst

 **Manifesto** 📚 is the first HTML Typst documentation template for packages, built to be very easy to use.
-It is responsive and directly uses your `typst.toml` to get your package information.
+It is written **100% in Typst, responsive** and directly uses your `typst.toml` to get automatically your package information.

 [Report a bug](https://github.com/l0uisgrange/manifesto/issues?new) — [Forum](https://github.com/l0uisgrange/manifesto/discussions/categories/q-a)